-This post describes steps one can take to create live kernel dump file in Windows 11.
+This post describes creating a live kernel dump file in Windows 11.

-Windows kernel live dump allows you to gather data to trouble shoot an abnormal situation while the computer continue operate.
-It captures consistent snapshot of kernel memory and saves it to a dump file for further research.
+Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.
+It captures a consistent snapshot of kernel memory and saves them to a dump file for further research.

-For example, a hardware reset of a subsystem, such as video/display, USB3 or Wi-Fi can allow those systems to return to a known good state, with minimal user impact.
+For example, a hardware reset of a subsystem, such as a video/display, USB3, or Wi-Fi, can allow those systems to return to a known good state with minimal user impact.

-Starting with Windows 11 build 25197, one can now create live kernel dumps from the Task Manager with few clicks.
+Starting with Windows 11 build 25197, one can create live kernel dumps from the Task Manager with a few clicks.

-How to create live kernel dump in Windows 11
+How to create a live kernel dump in Windows 11

-As described above, Windows kernel live dump allows you to gather data to trouble shoot an abnormal situation while the computer continue operate.
+As described above, Windows kernel live dump allows you to gather data to troubleshoot an abnormal situation while the computer continues to operate.

-Below is how to create live kernel dump in Windows 11 with Task Manager.
+Below is how to create a live kernel dump in Windows 11 with Task Manager.

 Open Task Manager or press the keyboard shortcut: CTRL + SHIFT + Esc